mongodb/mongo-c-driver/src/libmongoc/doc/client-side-field-level-encryption.rst

 Supplying a schema map provides more security than relying on JSON Schemas obtained from the server.
 It protects against a malicious server advertising a false JSON Schema, which could trick the client into sending unencrypted data that should be encrypted.

-JSON Schemas supplied in the schema map only apply to configuring automatic client-side field level encryption.
+JSON Schemas supplied in the schema map only apply to configuring automatic encryption.
 Other validation rules in the JSON schema will not be enforced by the driver and will result in an error:

 .. literalinclude:: ../examples/client-side-encryption-schema-map.c
    :caption: client-side-encryption-schema-map.c